Education (EDUC)

 This course introduces traditional and contemporary theoretical perspectives on language development, literacy learning and teaching.
 Content includes theories, approaches and materials for teaching reading and language arts in today's diverse classrooms.
 Techniques for incorporating state standards and new technologies into literacy development are also studied.

-Provides an overview of materials, content and methodologies utilized by educators in the elementary social studies curriculum.
-Candidates will work to identify the most important social studies knowledge, skills and disposition; investigate how students learn most effectively; and then utilize their new understandings to draw conclusion about what constitutes effective teaching in the social sciences.
-Unit planning and a teaching experience in an elementary setting are included in the course.
+Provides an overview of materials, content and methodologies utilized by Illinois educators in the elementary social studies curriculum.
+Candidates will work to identify the most important social studies knowledge, skills and dispositions; investigate how students learn most effectively; and then utilize their new understandings to draw conclusion about what constitutes effective teaching in the social sciences.

 EDUC 380 Content Area Literacy (3)